Create Role Description

 Capability group/sets Capability Name Description Level

-Personal Attributes Display Resilience and Courage Be open and honest, prepared to express your views, and willing to accept and commit to change Intermediate
+Personal Attributes Display Resilience and Courage Be open and honest, prepared to express your views, and willing to accept and commit to change Advanced

-Value Diversity and Inclusion Demonstrate inclusive behaviour and show respect for diverse backgrounds, experiences and perspectives Intermediate
+Value Diversity and Inclusion Be inclusive and respect diverse backgrounds, experiences and perspectives Advanced

-Work Collaboratively Collaborate with others and value their contribution Intermediate
+Relationships Work Collaboratively Collaborate with others and value their contribution Adept

-Demonstrate Accountability Be proactive and responsible for own actions, and adhere to legislation, policy and guidelines Foundational
+Demonstrate Accountability Be proactive and responsible for your actions, and follow legislation, policy and guidelines Adept

 loading